Layton-Lab/nephron-calcium/README.md

-# nephron-calcium
+# Epithelial water and solute transport model with calcium transport and regulation
-Epithelial water and solute transport along the nephron with calcium transport added to the original model.
+Epithelial water and solute transport along the nephron with calcium transport was added to the original model.